FANG-Xiaolin/uncos/README.md

 ## Installation

-The code is tested with python 3.10, CUDA 12.2, pytorch 2.4.0.
+The code is tested with Python 3.10, CUDA 12.2, and PyTorch 2.4.0.
 CPU-only mode is supported.
 <details>
 <summary>(Optional) Create conda environment</summary>